 Most Oregon Leisure and Hospitality Establishments are Small

-In Oregon, there were just 123 leisure and hospitality establishments that had 100 or more workers at the beginning of 2018.
-There were about 10 times as many establishments with no paid employees.
+In Oregon, there were just 267 leisure and hospitality establishments that had 100 or more workers at the beginning of 2019.
+There were over 5 times as many establishments with no paid employees.
 Size of establishment data are published for only the first quarter of each year, typically the slowest season for leisure and hospitality, so that may skew these values.
 An establishment may have no paid employees during the slowest winter months, and then bring on seasonal workers during the busier summer months.
 The majority of establishments had between one and 19 workers and slightly fewer employing between 20 and 49 workers.
-Of Oregon’s 204,209 leisure and hospitality jobs in March 2016, 124,737 were in establishments with 10 to 49 workers.
+Of Oregon’s 207,494 leisure and hospitality jobs in March 2019, 82,376 were in establishments with 10 to 49 workers.

 Coast Most Dependent on Leisure and Hospitality

 Lincoln and Clatsop counties are the most leisure and hospitality dependent in Oregon, with more than twice the share of employment as in Oregon statewide.
-Curry and Tillamook counties also have a strong concentration of leisure and hospitality jobs.
+Other coastal counties including Curry and Tillamook counties also have a strong concentration of leisure and hospitality jobs.

 The map displays the location quotients for the leisure and hospitality industry within Oregon.
 Location quotients are a measure of industry employment concentration.
 If a county has a location quotient of 1.0 that means its relative percentage of leisure and hospitality jobs compared with the all-industry total is the same share of employment in that industry as the statewide total.